 Having seen the patient, I only had moments to sit down to complete the paperwork.
 As I sat down, one of the ward nurses appeared with a mug of tea in her hand.
 I think my eyes may have become teary as she put it down in front of me and said, ‘You look like you need this.’

 It cost her only a few minutes of her time but it made all the difference.
 Even though it was ordinary hospital tea it tasted incredible.
 It did recharge me, not just from the sustenance, but from the fact that someone cared enough to both notice that I was exhausted and overwhelmed and to do something to try to alleviate how I was feeling.
 Even in the healthcare industry, we could do more to look out for each other.

 I can still see her face but I can’t remember her name.
 I don’t know if she has any idea how much her kindness helped me that night.

 This humbling act of thoughtfulness stems from the deeper well of kindness that, when demonstrated, helps individuals and communities.
 Kindness helps bring out the best in us, be it in family or friends, a co-worker or co-creative, an acquaintance in person or online, or someone you don’t know.
 We won’t always know that our kindness has been appreciated but it is worth doing anyway.

 How has an act of kindness made a difference to you?

 How can you make a difference to someone else by being kind?

 Do you have a good “cuppa” story?

 Looking after others should be core for health professionals but we don’t always look after our patients, our colleagues or ourselves as well as we could.
 We don’t have to be health professionals to make changes to improve health.
 Anyone and everyone can to something (or many things) to help the health and wellbeing of others.
-Please check out the pledges on Change Day Australia 2014 website for further inspiration.

 I see a lot of kindness in the creative community as well as in the health industry.
 I thank you for the kindness that you have shown me.